Set 11 | 501 - 550

 (N.) (समूह में व्यक्तिगत पहचान खो जाना)

-Example: Deindividuation often occurs in large crowds during protests.
+Sentence: Deindividuation often occurs in large crowds during protests.

 A feeling that one has experienced the present situation before